-- Transitional – A transitional kitchen lets you blend everything you like from both traditional kitchens styles as well as contemporary styles.
-Many times, homeowners wanting a new kitchen have to pick one or the other, but you can mix the two for a unique look that you’d be hard pressed to find anywhere else.
+- Transitional – A transitional kitchen lets you blend everything you like from both traditional kitchen styles as well as contemporary styles.
+Many times, homeowners wanting a new kitchen have to pick one or the other, but you can mix the two for a unique look that you’d be hard-pressed to find anywhere else.

 What Goes into a Kitchen Style?

-A lot of work goes into making different parts of the kitchen design as comfortable and personal as possible, and that extends to the kitchen.
+A lot of work goes into making different parts of the kitchen design as comfortable and personal as possible.
 In order to get the most out of your kitchen redesign, you will want to consider the following:

 - The Cabinets – Kitchens need to be both attractive and functional.
 With kitchen cabinets, you can choose from a variety of different materials that can help complete the look you’re going for and really give your kitchen a unique look.

-- Lighting – Never underestimate the power of good kitchen lighting in making the area easier to work in and set the mood for meals or conversation.
+- Lighting – Never underestimate the power of good kitchen lighting in making the area easier to work in and setting the mood for meals or conversation.

 More Specific Kitchen Style Trends

-- Shaker – The Shakers were known for humility both their fine workmanship and their sense of fashion.
-The kitchen style that bears this name reflects this ideal by being made for ideal practicality and pragmatism.
+- Shaker – The Shakers were known for humility both in their fine workmanship and their sense of fashion.
+The kitchen style that bears this name reflects this ideal by being made for practicality and pragmatism.
 That is not to say it is not beautiful; minimalist in design, it still often has splashes of color and pattern in its details.
-The materials of a Shaker kitchen are used for their utility, making this a major choice for the serious chef.
+The materials of a Shaker kitchen are chosen for their utility, making this an attractive option for the serious chef.

 - Arts & Crafts – Has become an increasingly popular design motif in recent years.
 In contradiction to the often mass-produced feel of many contemporary goods, this kitchen style tries to work with the more organic elements of the house and materials.
 Plain wooden cabinets are common, with emphasis on their grain and basic craftsmanship.
 With the concentration on fine work, hand-carved wooden corbels and brackets are a must.

-- Provincial (French) – The goal is to add a warm continental flare to your cook space.
-Often typified by light earth tone walls and aged wooden ceiling beams, armoire style cabinets, and a large range hood.
+- Provincial (French) – The goal is to add a warm continental flair to your cooking space.
+Often features light earth tone walls and aged wooden ceiling beams, armoire style cabinets, and a large range hood.
 Wood relief motifs and rustic French prints on the wall finish off the look.